Page 1: Biography

 In mid-1967, Oxford University Press asked Margaret if she was interested in editing a prestigious three-volume edition of Katherine Mansfield’s collected letters; McCormick had recommended her for the role.
 Margaret readily agreed.
 She had been a devoted fan of Mansfield’s work since her schooldays, and had drawn such comfort from it in the wake of Harry’s death that she had named their final child Katherine in the writer’s honour.

 The Turnbull Library had already established itself as a key repository of Mansfield material, and Margaret, as its manuscripts librarian, had ready access to this archive.
-She also sought out material in public and private collections overseas, and a number of significant Mansfield manuscripts were acquired by the Turnbull Library as a result of her inquiries.
+She also sought out material in public and private collections overseas, and the Turnbull Library acquired a number of significant Mansfield manuscripts as a result of her inquiries.
 Chief Librarian Graham Bagnall supported and encouraged her work, and Margaret published a number of her transcriptions in the Turnbull Library Record.

 Some of Mansfield’s contemporaries and correspondents, including two of her sisters and her confidante Ida Baker, were still living in the late 1960s, and had to be approached delicately for access to manuscripts still in their possession or held under embargo in public collections.
 It was a time-consuming and laborious process, sometimes lasting years, and obtaining photocopies was expensive.